 MAKE A DIFFERENCE

-A structured writing activity where students will write a poem about what peace is to them.
-They will be given a poem worksheet to use where they insert their own words to finish phrases such as “Peace is like a _________”, but may choose to write a free-form poem if they wish.
+A structured writing activity where students will write a poem about what peace means to them.
+They will be given a poem worksheet to use where they insert their own words to finish phrases such as “Peace is like a _________.”
+Students may also choose to write a free-form poem if they wish.

 Why take the time?

-The impact of Dr. King’s work and life on American history is often not a required part of elementary curriculum.
-Although some schools enjoy a long weekend in observation of Martin Luther King, Jr. Day every January, they may not understand the significance of this day.
+The impact of Dr. King’s work and life on American history is often not a required part of elementary school curricula.
+Although many schools enjoy a long weekend in observation of Martin Luther King Jr. Day every January, some students may not understand the significance of this day.

 What We Do

 It is best to begin coordinating an MLK Read for Peace project as early as possible.
-Use the following timeline as a guide for beginning different stages of the planning process.
+Use the following information as a guide for beginning different stages of the planning process.

 Press Release Tips

 Let the media know about your event!
-You can send a press release a couple weeks before you plan to host your MLK Read for Peace.
+You can send a press release a couple weeks before you plan to host your MLK Read for Peace event.
 Here are some things to keep in mind and include in your release:

 Keep it short and concise.
 Press releases should fit on one page and have short paragraphs.